San7o/ledger-board/README.md

 ## 📜 Project Statement

-This project aims to build visualizer for personal finance data, saved in [Ledger](https://github.com/ledger/ledger) format, as a web app.
+This project aims to build a visualizer for personal finance data, saved in [Ledger](https://github.com/ledger/ledger) format, as a web app.
 The application will use **neural networks** to predict the next transactions.

 ## 🗿 Functional Requirements